microsoft/lisa/README.md

 ### Launch Test Suite

-1. Clone this automation code to your test driver by:
+1. Clone this automation code to your test system by:

           git clone https://github.com/LIS/LISAv2.git

-2. Use a secret file or update the .\XML\GlobalConfigurations.xml manually for preparatory work:
+2. Create a new secret file, or update it with those required fields from .\XML\GlobalConfigurations.xml manually for the preparation:

-    2.1 Update below subscription info using created service principal, can use [this script](https://github.com/LIS/LISAv2/blob/master/Utilities/CreateServicePrincipal.ps1) to create service principal
+    2.1 Update below subscription info using created service principal, can use [this script](https://github.com/LIS/LISAv2/blob/master/Utilities/CreateServicePrincipal.ps1) to create service principal.
-        If run test case in location eastasia, create a standard and premium storage account under the test subscription in eastasia, and replace storage account names in secrets file if run against other region, add new sections like <eastasia></eastasia>
+        For example, if you run test case in location 'eastasia', then you create a standard and premium storage account under the test subscription in 'eastasia' and replace storage account names in secrets file.
+        If you run against other regions, add new tag sections like <new_region></new_region>
     ```xml
         <secrets>
             <!--Not mandatory-->
-            <SubscriptionName></SubscriptionName>
+            <SubscriptionName>Enter your subscription name</SubscriptionName>
             <!--Below four sections are mandatory when test against Azure platform-->
-            <SubscriptionID></SubscriptionID>
-            <SubscriptionServicePrincipalTenantID></SubscriptionServicePrincipalTenantID>
-            <SubscriptionServicePrincipalClientID></SubscriptionServicePrincipalClientID>
-            <SubscriptionServicePrincipalKey><SubscriptionServicePrincipalKey>
+            <SubscriptionID>Enter your subscription id</SubscriptionID>
+            <SubscriptionServicePrincipalTenantID>Enter a new Tenant id from CreateServicePrincipal.ps1 result</SubscriptionServicePrincipalTenantID>
+            <SubscriptionServicePrincipalClientID>Enter a new Client id from CreateServicePrincipal.ps1 result</SubscriptionServicePrincipalClientID>
+            <SubscriptionServicePrincipalKey>Enter a new Principal key from CreateServicePrincipal.ps1 result<SubscriptionServicePrincipalKey>
             <!--Download needed tools from the blob-->
-            <blobStorageLocation> </blobStorageLocation>
+            <blobStorageLocation>Enter your blob storage location if needed</blobStorageLocation>
             <!--VMs Credential-->
-            <linuxTestUsername></linuxTestUsername>
-            <linuxTestPassword></linuxTestPassword>
+            <linuxTestUsername>Enter Linux VM user name</linuxTestUsername>
+            <linuxTestPassword>Enter Linux VM user password with high complexity</linuxTestPassword>
             <!--Database info for upload results-->
             <DatabaseServer></DatabaseServer>
             <DatabaseUser></DatabaseUser>